nixietab/jly-cli/README.md

 - Browse albums and songs from a Jellyfin server.
 - Stream music using `ffmpeg`
 - Support for multiple Jellyfin servers.
-- Search by album
+- Search by album, artist, genere, or song

 ## Planned Features

-- Search by artist, genere, or song.
 - Some kind of queue system.
 - Lyric support

 ## Requirements

 - Python 3
-- `fzf` (fuzzy finder)
+- `fzf`
 - `ffmpeg` and `ffplay`
 - `requests`